kafteji/manos/README.md

 # manos
-A playground for two friends motivated about learning software engineering the proper way
+A playground for two friends motivated to learn software engineering the proper way.